OpenClinica/OpenClinica/web/README.txt

 II.
 SOFTWARE DEPENDENCIES AND SYSTEM REQUIREMENTS
 --------------------------------------------------------------

-Pre-requisites (versions):
-    Operating system(s): Windows XP, Windows Server 2003, Redhat Enterprise Linux 4.0+
-    Browsers: Internet Explorer  7.0, or 8.0 Mozilla Firefox 3.x
-    JDK : 1.6.0
-    Application server : Tomcat 6.0
-    Database server : PostgreSQL 8.4 or Oracle 10g
-    OpenClinica version for Upgrades only: OpenClinica 3.0.x,OpenClinica 3.1.X
+Refer to https://docs.openclinica.com/installation/system-requirements for system requirements.

 The source code has been removed from the distribution package to make it easier to navigate the file structure.
-To access the source code, please visit https://dev.openclinica.com/hg/.
+To access the source code, please visit https://dev.openclinica.com/hg/
 --------------------------------------------------------------
 III.
 ABOUT OPENCLINICA
 --------------------------------------------------------------